sjinks/wp-two-factor-auth/readme.txt

 General settings can be found uner Settings -> Two Factor Auth in admin menu.
 Settings for each individual user can be found at the root level of the admin menu, in Two Factor Auth.
 A bit more work to get logged in, but a whole lot more secure!

+If you use WooCommerce or other plugins that make custom login forms, you will not be able to login through those anymore.
+I will be adding a plugin that puts a One Time Password field to WooCommerce.
+If you use some other plugin that needs support for this, let me know in the support forum.

 = TOTP or HOTP =